Pituivan/FlappyBirdInProcessing/README.md

 https://github.com/user-attachments/assets/8568e81d-dfdb-4bb9-bbe3-845476883854

 ---
-Do not use the bird character.
+Do not use the bird character in any of your projects without asking for permission.
 It's kind of a personal symbol.